huntdatacenter/docs/docs/do-science/faq/external-transfer.md

 ### How do I request a network opening?

-Data space leaders and data space compliance coordinators can order network openings in our [service desk](/administer-science/service-desk/data-space-orders/#network-opening).
+Data space leaders and data space compliance administrators can order network openings in our [service desk](/administer-science/service-desk/data-space-orders/#network-opening).
 We use this order to document outbound traffic from your lab.

 ### Why do I need authorization from my data space leader?